 • A fair shake in our foreign trade agreements and negotiations

-Robin also believes the government should be going after foreign owned big business and the dollars that are leeching out of Canada – including Netflix and FaceBook who pay no GST while Canadian operators pay.
-How is that fair?
-Robin strongly feels the extremely wealthy Canadians listed in the Panama Papers need to be investigated.
+It is the Liberal government who is going after foreign owned big business who now pay GST.
+The Liberal government also announced tougher measures on strategic tax avoidance and a plan to go after foreign owned big business and the dollars that are leeching out of Canada.
+I strongly feel the extremely wealthy Canadians need to pay their fair share.
 Instead of going after poor single parents who have to prove their children belong to them, we should be chasing the big fish.
-And she’s not afraid to say so.
+And Robin’s not afraid to say so.

 Robin’s operated small businesses in the Kootenay Columbia for over 25 years.
 She took her value-added forestry business from a bet she couldn’t sell “kindling” to a peak of 45 employees.
 Cranbrook motel ownership and a resort on Kootenay Lake helped Robin hone a deep understanding of tourism and hospitality in our region and the many challenges facing the industry.
 Robin also has owned numerous rental homes and consulted with many local businesses.
 She has also volunteered prolifically throughout the region.
 From the Board of EK Community Credit Union to Chamber Committees to the advisory committee for Friends of Kootenay Lake and the Save Queens Bay campaign, Robin has contributed tirelessly.
 Imagine what she’ll do for us in Ottawa.